How to Overcome the Fear Of Death?

 The Other Approach

 It is focused on making us feel some relief immediately, which it does.
 For example, when someone is experiencing a loss of a loved one or a fear of dying oneself, friends often say, “Don’t worry, she’s in a better place now, she’s at peace…” or “You’ll be OK, don’t worry about the fears you have, they’ll pass — you’ll be fine.”
-And we are fine, perhaps — temporarily.
-So, it does work.
+And we are fine, perhaps — at least temporarily.
+So, it does work somewhat.
 Just not for very long.

 That is the most common approach out there.
 And there are seminars and articles written about helping people with death and dying issues, but if you look beneath what they are saying and recommending, basically it’s a variation on that same message.